IBM/maximo-labs/docs/mvi-hol/exerciseOne/exercise1-2.md

     <br>

-5. Scroll down to the `Optimize Model` section, select `Tiny YOLO v2` as the model type.
+5. Scroll down to the `Optimize Model` using section, select `Tiny YOLO v2` as the model type.

-6. Select `CoreML` as the training options, which is what allows the model to be used on an iOS device.
+6. Select `Enable Core ML` as the training option, which is what allows the model to be used on an iOS device.

 7. In the `Model hyperparameters`, change `Max Iteration` to `2000`.

     ![img](/img/mvi-hol-imgs/img-exerciseOne/exercise1-2/yolo.png){: style="height:400px;width:1000px"}

     We are only using 2000 iterations because we don't want to stretch the GPU too thin.
-Also, it takes a lot more time to train the model.
+Also, it takes a lot more time to train the model with higher iterations.
+Increasing the iterations can improve model accuracy, similar to adding more images to a dataset.

     <br>